 Policy #5: Access Control

 Restrictions must be set to control who can access data.
 The restrictions include who can access, upload, download, transfer, and delete secure data.
-Login management systems, remote access controls, and more should all be highly restricted and monitored.
+Login management systems, remote access controls, and other security measures should be highly restricted and closely monitored.

 Policy #6: Identification and authentication